mlathuilliere/ReferenceET/README_ReferenceET_Capuaba.md

-1) ET0.sg (mm/30min or mm/day) refers to evapotranspiration of the short grass reference surface ET0.tg (mm/30min or mm/day) refers to evapotranspiration of the tall grass reference surface In this calculation, these differences are minor (less than the measurement error)
+1) ET0.sg (mm/30min or mm/day) refers to evapotranspiration of the short grass reference surface ET0.tg (mm/30min or mm/day) refers to evapotranspiration of the tall grass reference surface

 2) The values of ET0 are calculated with error bars (e.ET0) obtained by propagating sensor measurement error obtained from the sensor specifications

    Sensors used: